finnwicks/WT_Demo_STEMEngine_Backend/README.md

 SSL Certificates
 Ensure you have your SSL certificate and private key files (server.key and server.cert) in the root directory of your project.
 These are used to configure the HTTPS server.

-## Screenshot Analysis and Personalized Feedback
+## Screenshot Analysis and Personalised Feedback
 ### Overview
-This feature allows users to take a screenshot of their working area (e.g., a math or physics problem they are solving) and receive personalized feedback.
-The process involves several steps: capturing the screenshot, analyzing the symbols using Tesseract for Optical Character Recognition (OCR), and then passing the recognized text to a generative pre-trained transformer API for evaluation and feedback.
+This feature allows users to take a screenshot of their working area (e.g., a math or physics problem they are solving) and receive personalised feedback.
+The process involves several steps: capturing the screenshot, analyzing the symbols using Tesseract for Optical Character Recognition (OCR), and then passing the recognised text to a generative pre-trained transformer API for evaluation and feedback.
 The final feedback is formatted into JSON and sent back to the user.

 Steps
 Capture Screenshot:

 The user takes a screenshot of their working area.
 This can be done using a browser extension or a desktop application that captures the screen and sends the image to the server.
-Analyze Symbols with Tesseract:
+Analyse Symbols with Tesseract:

-The server receives the screenshot and uses Tesseract, an open-source OCR engine, to analyze the image and extract text and symbols.
+The server receives the screenshot and uses Tesseract, an open-source OCR engine, to analyse the image and extract text and symbols.
-Tesseract is configured to recognize mathematical and scientific symbols, ensuring accurate extraction of the content from the screenshot.
+Tesseract is configured to recognise mathematical and scientific symbols, ensuring accurate extraction of the content from the screenshot.
 Pass to Generative Pre-trained Transformer API:

 The extracted text and symbols are then passed to a generative pre-trained transformer API, such as one provided by OpenAI.
-The API evaluates the content, provides a detailed analysis, and generates personalized feedback based on the input.
+The API evaluates the content, provides a detailed analysis, and generates personalised feedback based on the input.
 Format Feedback into JSON:

-The feedback received from the generative API is formatted into a JSON structure, including details such as the original input, the analysis, and the personalized feedback.
+The feedback received from the generative API is formatted into a JSON structure, including details such as the original input, the analysis, and the personalised feedback.
 Send Feedback to User:

 The JSON-formatted feedback is sent back to the user, who can then review the detailed analysis and personalised suggestions for improving their work.